 Most factory loads of 300 Blackout have 30 bullets, which can be very light or very heavy.
 Heavy versions operating at subsonic speeds do not create a pronounced sound crack or disturb the sound barrier.
 In other words, when combined with a good suppressor, its cartridge can really be very quiet.

-Meanwhile, the lighter loads achieve around 2.200 to 2.600 frames per second.
+Meanwhile, the lighter loads achieve around 2,200 to 2,600 ft/s.
 Clearly, suppressing these things is almost ineffective by suppressing subsonic bullets, but they still do not make noise because they do not burn many propellants.
-The generated muzzle energy was from 1.300 to 1.500 pounds, only a small percentage less than the 7.62x39 offered.
+The generated muzzle energy is from 1,300 to 1,500 ft/lbs, only a small percentage less than the 7.62x39 offers.

 However, with the suppressed rounds, your effectiveness is now only 75 yards, and they will not be able to pass 250 yards.
 Outside 300 yards, you get excessive bullet drops.

 Each round has its own pros and cons.
 6.5 Grendel has low recoil and high accuracy, but the level of barrel erosion is quite high, and its bore can burn out quickly.
 Meanwhile, 300 Blackout is very easy to use; all you need is a new barrel.
 However, 300 Blackout only works well in the close ranges.
 So, which is better? - It depends on your needs.

 Hopefully, you found our article useful and can choose the most suitable round for you.
 Thanks!

 I am Jerry Gonzalez, and my heart beats for the great outdoors, especially in the breathtaking landscapes of Helena, Montana.
 Engaging with fellow enthusiasts online and at local hunting clubs has been a rewarding experience, and I find great joy in sharing knowledge and experiences with like-minded individuals.
 My goal is to empower my fellow hunters with well-informed choices, regardless of their experience level.